 - If you have two godparents, one MUST be a male and one MUST be a female (godfather and godmother).

 - If you want more godparents, you can have as many as you want – but we only have room to record one male and one female.
 (We don’t make the record books, we just follow Church law) Christian witnesses are recorded in the same place as godparents, with the notation “Christian Witness”.

-(Click to expand) The Role of Godparents
+(Click to expand) What is the Role of Godparents?

 To be chosen as a godparent is a special honor.
 You, above all others, have been entrusted with the responsibility to participate in this child's Christian life and education.

 This privilege offers you the opportunity to develop a mutually enriching spiritual relationship - one that will last throughout this life and beyond.

 There are many ways you can nurture this spiritual relationship and become a special friend to your godchild.
 Among them are:

 Celebrate the anniversary of this holy day of Baptism each year with a visit, a call or a card.